vana-com/personal-server/docs/260121-data-portability-protocol-spec.md

 #### **7.1.1 Data Encryption**

-* All user data MUST be encrypted with AES-256-GCM before being written to a storage backend
+* All user data MUST be encrypted with OpenPGP password-based encryption before being written to a storage backend.
+The password is `hex(scope_key)` where the scope key is derived per §2.3.
 * Personal Servers serve decrypted data to authorized builders over TLS
 * Vana (or any intermediary) MUST NOT have access to plaintext data